mirasel/kaggle-automation/README.md

 2. Copy the code from `kagge-automation.js` file and paste it into your browser console.
 3. Press `Enter`.

-That's it. your kernel will start running automatically.
-Now you left it as it is and do other works.
+That's it.
+Your kernel will start running automatically and in every minute, it will click session status bar to keep the kernel active.
+Now you can left it as it is and do other works.
 ##### If your console shows any error then copy and paste the code again.
 It will work fine.
 Do not 'cancel run' your kernel.
 If you do , then it will click the save version option automatically and will try to save it until you cancel it and stops the program.
 Enjoy!!